DCard2512/GroupProjectData101/README.md

 How was the data collected? (e.g., hardware apparatus/sensor, manual human curation, software program, software interface/API; how were these constructs/measures/methods validated?)

+Data was collected via manual human entry into a structured web-based software program—the ClinicalTrials.gov Protocol Registration and Results System (PRS).
+The PRS includes automated validation rules (e.g., required fields, date formats, controlled vocabularies for Study Type and Phases).

 Who was involved in the data collection process? (e.g.,students, crowdworkers) How were they compensated? (e.g., how much were crowdworkers paid?)

+The data was entered by authorized representatives of the clinical trial sponsors or principal investigators.
+These individuals were not paid for the act of data entry itself

 Over what time-frame was the data collected?
 Does the collection time-frame match the creation time-frame?

+The data for each trial was entered and updated sporadically over the lifetime of that trial, from its initial registration.
+This specific CSV file is a point-in-time snapshot extracted at a single moment.
+The collection is an ongoing process for each trial.

 How was the data associated with each instance acquired?
 Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part of speech tags; model-based guesses for age or language)?
 If the latter two, were they validated/verified and if so how?

+The data is reported by subjects—specifically, by the trial organizers (sponsors/investigators).
+As noted, validation occurs at the point of entry (formatting, required fields).
+NLM staff perform QC on select fields

 Does the dataset contain all possible instances?
 Or is it, for instance, a sample (not necessarily random) from a larger set of instances?

+No. This dataset is a sample from a larger universe.

 If the dataset is a sample, then what is the population?
 What was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If not, why not (e.g., to cover a more diverse range of instances)?
 How does this affect possible uses?
+All clinical trials conducted worldwide that involve human participants and are related to COVID-19/SARS-CoV-2.
+Sampling Strategy: Deterministic, but incomplete. includes all trials registered on ClinicalTrials.gov that matched the search criteria for COVID-19 at the time of export.
+Representativeness: The sample is not fully representative of the global population of COVID-19 trials.
+Effect on Use: Analyses of geographic distribution, sponsor networks, and intervention types will be skewed.

 Is there information missing from the dataset and why? (this does not include intentionally dropped instances; it might include, e.g., redacted text, withheld documents) Is this data missing because it was unavailable?

+Yes, significantly.

+Study Results: The Study Results column is overwhelmingly "No Results Available."
+This is the most critical missing information.

 Are there any known errors, sources of noise, or redundancies in the data?

+Human Entry Errors: Typos, inconsistent terminology (e.g., "Covid19" vs. "COVID-19"), and misclassification in free-text fields.

+Outdated Information: Trial Status or Completion Date may be outdated if sponsors fail to update the record.

 Any other comments?